 Have you ever been to the Middle East and tasted one of the most delicious recipes you can ever find?
-If you haven ‘t don’t that yet, then this recipe will bring the taste of the Middle East to your dish.
-And while it is true that this recipe uses some easy and affordable ingredients, it uses nuts and a variety of sumptuous and nutritious ingredients that can make your Ramadan table richer and more versatile.
+If you haven’t done that yet, then this Oozie or what is also spelled as Ouzi recipe will bring the taste of the Middle East to your dish.
+And while it is true that this recipe uses some easy and affordable ingredients.
+This recipe uses nuts and a variety of sumptuous and nutritious ingredients that can make your Ramadan table richer and more versatile.

 - 3 Pieces of potatoes of medium size cut into cubes

 - 2 Pounds of beef meat, chopped into cubes

 - 2 Pounds of Basmati Rice

 - 3 Cups of raisins soaked into water for a few minutes

 - 7 pieces of samosa dough or filo